KazWolfe/XIVDeck/README.md

 ### Building the Plugin

 If for some reason you'd rather be on the bleeding edge, you may also manually build the plugins.
-Note that support is *not* provided for self-built versions.

 The XIVDeck Game Plugin is more or less self-contained and only needs to go through your IDE's normal build processes.
-Build the plugin normally and add the output `Debug` folder as a dev plugin path in Dalamud's settings.
+Build the plugin normally and add the output folder as a dev plugin path in Dalamud's settings.

 The XIVDeck Stream Deck Plugin can be built by running `yarn build`.
 Symlink or copy the resulting`dist/dev.wolf.xivdeck.sdPlugin` folder to